anonik9900/IP_GRABBER/Test/readme.txt

 Instructions :

-Put in your Server Root foler (default is "./") all files
+Put in your Server Root folder (default is "./") all files

 Now rename ip_grabber.php in index.php